kangli-bionic/prep-step-2/part2/hash_readings.md

 dictionary[:dog] # ==> "a best friend"
 ```

-Note we do two things:
+Note that we do two things:
   * Move the colon to the right side of the symbol
   * Omit the hash rocket

-This is an **extremel common** pattern when working with hashes.
+This is an **extremely common** pattern when working with hashes.